Ahmet Taner Kışlalı: Assassination

-On 21 October 1999, shortly after having faxed his article to the newly Cumhuriyet at 9:40 h local time, Ahmet Taner Kışlalı left his home and headed for his car.
+On 21 October 1999, shortly after having faxed his article to Cumhuriyet at 9:40 h local time, Ahmet Taner Kışlalı left his home and headed for his car.
 As he got in the car, he noticed a package placed at the windshield wiper.
 He picked it up with his left arm, and at that moment an explosion occurred tearing off his left arm at elbow.
 His wristwatch penetrated into his head together with bomb shrapnel.
-His wife Nilüfer Kışlalı arranged for his immediate delivery to a hospital, where however his death only was ascertained.

 After memorial services held at the Turkish Grand National Assembly, Faculty of Communications in Ankara University, Grand Theatre of Ankara Opera House, Ankara Office of Cumhuriyet newspaper, and religious funeral service at Kocatepe Mosque, he was laid to rest at Karşıyaka Cemetery in Ankara.